msucedo/HWdapp/README.md

 ## FAQ

+- why the next text in the DAPP is not changing?
+> probably because common metamask error: "Nonce to high".
+> Solution: metamask>accounts>settings>advanced>reset account
+more on this here [nonce to high error](https://medium.com/@thelasthash/solved-nonce-too-high-error-with-metamask-and-hardhat-adc66f092cd)

 - I'm having issues compiling and running the project, what should I do?
 > if no luck by yourself, ping me @msaucedo#2231 at discord.

-- I deployed my contract to my locahost network using hardhat but after updating my contract I don't see the changes
+- what if I want to make a change to the contract?
+> 1. make changes to the contract
+> 2. make sure your node and frontend server are up
+> 3. run "yarn deploy"
+> 4. copy the contract's address
+> 5. open "HWdapp/react-zone/src/App.js" update the property "contractAddress"
-> everytime you make a change to your contract, you need to deploy it again and copy the new address to the HWdapp/react-zone/App.js file (automatically update this file is a nice to have enhacement I'm working on)
+##### note: automatically update this file is a nice to have I'm working on

-- I ran "yarn start" but I can't deploy my contract
-> 1. make sure you are running your localhost node with hardhat
-> 2. deploy your smart contract to your localhost network
-> 3. run your frontend with "yarn start"

 ## Other helpful resources